nuonical/WebRTC-SFU/README.md

 <p align="center">Free WebRTC - SFU - Simple, Secure, Scalable Real-Time Video Conferences Up to 4k, compatible with all browsers and platforms.</p>

+<p align="center">This is a trimmed down version of MiroTalk, with some features stripped out for performance.</p>

 <hr />

 <p align="center">